How Stellate Ganglion Block (SGB) Offers Relief for PTSD, Pain, and Dysautonomia

 After the injection, you may notice:

-Soreness or minor bruising at the injection site
+Slight soreness or bruising at the injection site

-These effects are temporary and usually resolve within hours.
-Many patients experience symptom improvement within a few days.
-Depending on your condition, a single injection may be sufficient, or a series may be recommended.
+Many patients begin to feel better within a few days.
+Depending on your condition, one injection may be enough, or a series may be recommended.

-You can resume most normal activities the same day though we advise avoiding strenuous exercise for 24-48 hours.
+You can return to most normal activities right away, though we suggest avoiding heavy activity for 24–48 hours.

 Rare risks include:

-Board-certified specialists with advanced training in interventional pain and orthopedic procedures
+Board-certified physicians with advanced training in pain and orthopedic procedures